boguslawwitek/Playergency/README.md

 # Overview
-A website for the gaming community.
+A website and discord bot for the gaming community.
 Demo: [Playergency.com](https://www.playergency.com).

 # Technologies